notesbytom/notesbytom/cisco-asa/asa-broken-defaults.md

     * Example: aes-gcm-256 + group 20 + prf_sha
   * Explicitly add the discovered magic failover ipsec ikev2 policy
   * THEN re-add your other ikev2 policies you cleared out for troubleshooting.
-* By adding the missing failover IKEv2 policy, the issue should be resolved and failoer ipsec link protection should work correctly.
+* By adding the missing failover IKEv2 policy, the issue should be resolved and failover ipsec link protection should work correctly.